 The primary aim of the Health sector is to support the national health system to improve its resilience and enable it to cope with the increased demand in health services.

-RESULTS TO DATE In close cooperation with the Ministry of Public Health (MoPH), Lebanon's health care system has been capacitated in the following three categories: 1.
-Improved Monitoring and Control of Communicable Diseases The national epidemiology and surveillance system was improved for timely detection of diseases.
+In close cooperation with the Ministry of Public Health (MoPH), Lebanon's health care system has been capacitated in the following three categories:

+1. Improved Monitoring and Control of Communicable Diseases

+The national epidemiology and surveillance system was improved for timely detection of diseases.
 1304 health care workers were trained to detect, treat and prevent infectious diseases to the benefit of all communities.
 11 staff were recruited to support MoPH in Communicable Disease Surveillance.

 Due to the increased risk of cholera and diarrheal disease outbreaks, kits were distributed to hospitals across Lebanon to cover the needs of 24,000 patients.
 1 million chlorine tablets were provided in areas most at risk of water borne diseases.
 The referral lab at Beirut Rafic Hariri University hospital and seven public hospital labs were capacitated to monitor water quality to alert in the event of any potential infectious disease outbreaks.

+Rehabilitation of water laboratories was completed to conduct water tests for municipality water in Beirut, Tripoli, Baalbek, Dahr El Bachek and Halba Governmental hospitals.
+In Rafic Hariri Governmental University Hospital, 4 negative pressure rooms were rehabilitated to be used for isolation of patients with communicable diseases, in addition to 4 other rooms at Baalbek, Bent Jbeil, Baabda and Tripoli Governmental hospitals.

-2. Increased Access to primary health care services by Lebanese patients Over USD 6 million pharmaceuticals and supplies were procured for Primary Health Care centres (PHCs): 50 emergency health kits containing life-saving medicines, intravenous fluids and surgical supplies were made available to 25 health care centers across Lebanon to benefit around 500,000 patients.
+2. Increased Access to primary health care services by Lebanese patients

+Over USD 6 million pharmaceuticals and supplies were procured for Primary Health Care centres (PHCs): 50 emergency health kits containing life-saving medicines, intravenous fluids and surgical supplies were made available to 25 health care centers across Lebanon to benefit around 500,000 patients.
 Additionally, 30 surgical kits were distributed to public hospitals to support 3,000 patients.
 Medications for chronic diseases to primary healthcare centers were made available for a total of 150,000 patients suffering from hypertension, cardiovascular diseases, dyslipidemias, diabetes, asthma, mental health and other chronic health conditions.
-102,376 insulin vials were provided to serve around 500 Lebanese diabetic patients in need.
+102,376 insulin vials were provided to serve around 500

+Lebanese diabetic patients in need.

 Over USD 1 million to purchase 6,200 items of medical equipment was provided to 180 PHCs and selected hospitals, which resulted in reinforced capacity and enabled a 40 per cent increase in the utilization of health services, representing around 400,000 patients.